OscarRondon/TreeOfLifeSoftware/README.md

-This is the Landing page for Tree of Life Software
+# This is the Landing page for Tree of Life Software

+- React
+- TypeScript
+- CSS